homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/api.md

   </base-config>
 </network-security-config>
 ```
-replace 192.168.102.1 to your IP.
+replace `192.168.102.1` to your IP.

-- recompile: java -jar apktool.jar b com-panasonic-accsmart-v1.20.0
+- recompile: `java -jar apktool.jar b com-panasonic-accsmart-v1.20.0`
-- sign apk: java -jar uber-apk-signer.jar --apks com-panasonic-accsmart-v1.20.0/dist/com-panasonic-accsmart-v1.20.0.apk
+- sign apk: `java -jar uber-apk-signer.jar --apks com-panasonic-accsmart-v1.20.0/dist/com-panasonic-accsmart-v1.20.0.apk`
-- drag-drop the signed apk to the Virtual Device to install the apk
+- drag and drop the signed apk to the Virtual Device to install the apk

 Now when starting the Comfort Cloud app, all traffic is successfully intercepted.